Yoavyu/PCB_Arduino/README.md

 This project is a **custom Arduino Uno-based PCB designed in Altium Designer**, enhanced with **ESP32-WROOM** to enable **wireless communication via the ESP32 antenna**.

 > **Note:** The base Arduino Uno board was recreated **following the Udemy course by Robert Feranec**, which guided me step-by-step through schematic capture, PCB layout, and generating manufacturing files.
 > The **ESP32 wireless upgrade was designed and integrated independently**, without course guidance, showcasing additional hardware design and integration skills.
+>
+> **Tip:** To get a better view of the schematics and PCB layout, it is recommended to **download the PDF files and open them using Adobe Acrobat**.

 ---